muratk5n/thirdwave/en/README.md

 ---

 There is one with Hayden Christensenssensensen.
-Before Darth Vader he apparently did bizarre psych triller, and troubled teen roles.
+Before Darth Vader he apparently did bizarre psych trillers, and troubled teen roles.
 Then he landed the ultimate troubled teen role.

 ---